Human Palaeosystems Research Group

 A collaborative approach

-The HPG also has very strong links with the Max Planck Institute for Evolutionary Anthropology in Leipzig (Department of Archaeogenetics, Department of Human Evolution and independent groups), the Germany Geoscience Centre in Potsdam, and the Department of Prehistoric Archaeology at the University of Cologne, as well as other German institutions.
+We also have very strong links with the Max Planck Institute for Evolutionary Anthropology in Leipzig (Department of Archaeogenetics, Department of Human Origins and independent groups), the Germany Geoscience Centre in Potsdam, and the Department of Prehistoric Archaeology at the University of Cologne, as well as other German institutions.
 Beyond Germany, strong links exist with the Evolutionary Ecology Group in the Department of Zoology, University of Cambridge, the Department of Archaeology at Liverpool, UK, the University of Bordeaux in France, and the University of Malta.
-Beyond Europe, the HPG works closely with the University of Cheikh Anta Diop in Senegal, the University of Ibadan in Nigeria, and Félix Houphouët-Boigny University in the Ivory Coast.
+Beyond Europe, our team works closely with the University of Cheikh Anta Diop in Senegal, the University of Ibadan in Nigeria, and Félix Houphouët-Boigny University in the Ivory Coast.

 Publications